MicrosoftDocs/azure-docs/articles/firewall-manager/deployment-overview.md

 [!INCLUDE [Preview](../../includes/firewall-manager-preview-notice.md)]

-There's more than one way to Azure Firewall Manager Preview, but the following general procedure is recommended.
+There's more than one way to deploy Azure Firewall Manager Preview, but the following general procedure is recommended.

 ## General deployment procedure